-Drought and extreme heat associated with climate change has increased wildfire risk in WUI (“Wildland Urban Interface”) and brush areas, and insurance companies are reacting by dropping long time customers and declining new business in those regions.
-This is making it very hard for home and business owners outside urban areas to keep their assets affordably or fully insured and comply with lender requirements.Reducing wildfire risk is critical to fixing this situation.
-Improving conditions so structures are less likely to be damaged or destroyed in future wildfires will help restore insurer confidence and engagement in the California marketplace and save homes!
+Data on property vulnerabilities and increased wildfire risk due to drought and extreme heat associated with climate change is causing insurance companies to dramatically reduce property insurance sales in Wildland Urban Interface areas, suburban and even urban regions throughout Western states.
+Insurers are dropping long time customers, declining new business and increasing premiums.
+This is making it very hard for home and business owners to keep their assets affordably or fully insured and comply with lender requirements.Reducing wildfire risk is critical to fixing this situation.
+Improving conditions so structures and communities are less likely to be damaged or destroyed in future wildfires will help restore insurer confidence and engagement and save homes!

 The WRAP group’s first accomplishment was in October 2021 when we issued a proposed set of risk reduction standards and shared them with CDI and IBHS.
-Both CDI and IBHS subsequently issued largely identical standards
+Both CDI and IBHS subsequently issued largely identical standards.

 Now that standards and a set of regulations are in place, our next goals are:

-• Monitoring insurance company compliance with the new regulations.
+- Monitoring insurance company compliance with the new regulations.

-• Helping build out programs to provide financial and hands-on help with limbing trees, clearing brush, screening vents, boxing eaves, removing hazardous conditions and replacing class B roofs with class A roofs.
+- Helping build out programs to provide financial and hands-on help with limbing trees, clearing brush, screening vents, boxing eaves, removing hazardous conditions and replacing class B roofs with class A roofs.

-• Ongoing communication with insurance company representatives aimed at increasing renewals and new policy sales.
+- Ongoing communication with insurance company representatives aimed at increasing renewals and new policy sales.

 Thanks to United Policyholders’ staff, volunteers and partner network and a grant from the Office of Emergency Services, we are well on our way toward meeting those goals!